Mojiberus/ProBook-440-G3-Hackintosh/README.md

 ### Patch

-[SSDT-GPRW patch](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/GPRW-Patch.plist) may be required to fix sleep after some uptime (idk what that happens)
+[SSDT-GPRW patch](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/GPRW-Patch.plist) may be required to fix sleep after some uptime (idk why that happens)

 This should look like this (use NP++ or other text editor)